Most people have uncomfortable awareness of heartbeats (palpitations), shortness of breath, and chest pain.

 These maneuvers are most effective when they are used shortly after the arrhythmia starts.

 If these maneuvers are not effective, if the arrhythmia causes severe symptoms, or if the episode lasts more than 20 minutes, people are advised to seek medical intervention to stop the episode.
-Doctors can usually stop an episode promptly by giving an intravenous injection of a drug, usually adenosine or verapamil.
-Rarely, drugs are ineffective, and cardioversion Restoring normal rhythm Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
-Heart disorders are... read more (delivery of an electrical shock to the heart) may be necessary.
+Doctors can usually stop an episode promptly by giving an intravenous injection of a drug, usually adenosine, verapamil, or diltiazem.
+Rarely, drugs are ineffective, and cardioversion Cardioversion-Defibrillation There are many causes of abnormal heart rhythms (arrhythmias).
+Some arrhythmias are harmless and do not need treatment.
+Sometimes arrhythmias stop on their own or with changes in lifestyle,... read more (delivery of an electrical shock to the heart) may be necessary.

 Prevention is more difficult than treatment.
-When episodes are frequent or bothersome, doctors usually recommend catheter ablation Destroying abnormal tissue (ablation) Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
-Heart disorders are... read more .
-For this procedure, radio-wave energy that has a specific frequency or cold is delivered through a catheter inserted in the heart.
+When episodes are frequent or bothersome, doctors usually recommend catheter ablation Destroying Abnormal Heart Tissue (Ablation) There are many causes of abnormal heart rhythms (arrhythmias).
+Some arrhythmias are harmless and do not need treatment.
+Sometimes arrhythmias stop on their own or with changes in lifestyle,... read more .
+For this procedure, radiowaves, laser pulses, high-voltage electrical current, or cold is delivered through a catheter inserted in the heart.
 This energy or cold temperature destroys the tissue in which paroxysmal supraventricular tachycardia originates.

 If catheter ablation is not an option, almost any antiarrhythmic drug may be effective.
-Drugs commonly used include beta-blockers, digoxin, diltiazem, verapamil, propafenone, and flecainide (see table Some Drugs Used to Treat Arrhythmias Some Drugs Used to Treat Arrhythmias Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
-Heart disorders are... read more ).
+Drugs commonly used include beta-blockers, digoxin, diltiazem, verapamil, propafenone, and flecainide (see table ).

 American Heart Association: Arrhythmia: Information to help people understand their risks of arrhythmias as well as information on diagnosis and treatment